Building apps

 • Custom function Commercial & Enterprise — Used to compute values or import third-party data with a custom Python function.
 For more details, see Custom function fields.

 For extraction and reasoning fields, if necessary, use Description or Natural language prompt to add details about the field.
-As a best practice, keep field and attribute names short (up to 48 characters) and use a description or prompt for longer-form input (up to 1,000 characters).
+As a best practice, keep field and attribute names under 48 characters and use a description or prompt for longer content up to 1,000 characters (4,000 maximum).

 In reasoning fields, you can use the Enhance prompt option to make improvements to your prompt.
 Prompt enhancement relies on the selected model to optimize your prompt, checking for clarity, concision, and coherence while eliminating contradictions and redundancies.